 Charlie Gard raises questions of parents' rights, government limits

+Connie Yates and Chris Gard hold hands as they arrive at the High Court in London July 24.
+CNS photo/Peter Nicholls, Reuters

-London, England, Jul 25, 2017 CNA/EWTN News.- For the past few months the world has watched closely as the parents of a gravely ill British infant fought an intense legal battle over whether or not his life was worth further treatment, which has raised crucial questions.
+London, England (CNA/EWTN News) -- For the past few months the world has watched closely as the parents of a gravely ill British infant fought an intense legal battle over whether or not his life was worth further treatment, which has raised crucial questions.

 Among the most potent of these questions regards the ethics of a court stepping in and denying parents the right to seek a treatment which may benefit their child.